samuelkubai/workshopper/README.md

 workshopper start https://github.com/samuelkubai/react-testing-workshop

 # List out the various chapters for the workshop
-workshopper chapter list
+workshopper chapters

 # Select a specific chapter of the workshop
-workshopper chapter start hi-to-the-console
+workshopper open hi-to-the-console

 # Run your submission to see it's outputs
 workshopper run example-file.js